SpiderTux/flatten.arrays/README.md

 In order to generate a complex integer array to test how this array is flatten, you would configure the parameters used to generate it:

 maxLenghArray: Max lengh of each integer array generated.

 maxIntValue:   Max integer value set when populating arrays.

 maxDeepLevel:  Max deep level where new arrays will be generated.
-maxIntValue:   Max integer value to set when populating array.

 You have public static methods  to set these properties.